BILD62/Materials/README.md

 ### Week 10: Final projects
 Design a final project of your choosing!
 Build a computational model, analyze an open source data set... the sky is the limit.

+## FAQS
+### Who can take this course?
+The course at UC San Diego is restricted to undergraduates and graduate students (via EASy request).
+Anyone can use the materials here.

+### Do I need coding experience?
+No!
+This course assumes that you have absolutely none, zero, zippo, coding experience.

+### If I'm a biology student, why should I take coding?
+Biology data is getting bigger and bigger each year!
+There are many flavors of -ohmics (genomics, proteomics, etc.) and each of those types of data analyses can benefit from a bit of coding knowledge.
+Coding can help you visualize your data, run statistics, create computational models of biological systems, and more.